barakbl/numba_test/README.md

 # numba_test
-some tests for numba run
+some tests for numba performance - WIP